CliMA/ClimaCoupler.jl/docs/src/boundary_conditions_doc.md

                 - **Prescribed**: it is common to prescribe a constant (or variable if coupled to another model) surface temperature.
 This allows calculation of a surface sensible heat flux, which is then added to any other sources of heat at the surface (e.g. radiation, latent heat flux, etc).
 Once all fluxes are calculated they are then passed to the model as basically a **Robin boundary condition**, and is a sum of all diffusive and nondiffusive fluxes).
 E.g. see the `Prescribed()` BC, and `CoupledPrimary()`, `CoupledSecondary()` BCs for more complex setups.
             - upper boundary of the atmosphere
                 - **Impenetrable**: reflective BCs are imposed by setting $w=0$ and the tangential wind unchanged.
 This is the `FreeSlip()` BC for momentum, `Impenetrable()` for mass and `Insulating()` for energy/moisture/tracers which may be used for atmosphere-only idealized studies.
-                - **Ppen BCs**: it is undesirable to produce reflection in the upper levels, but open BCs are more difficult to implement
+                - **Open BCs**: it is undesirable to produce reflection in the upper levels, but open BCs are more difficult to implement
                 - **Sponge layer**: an alternative to the above can be obtained by artificial (often linear or 2nd order) damping in the upper levels

 ## Implementation in the ClimateMachine.jl